SE-VGG16/Lightweight-Adaptive-AI-for-Novel-Real-Time-Facial-Expression-Recognition/README.md

 ## Data Preparation

 1. **Annotations:**
-   Prepare CSV files (e.g., `train_annotations.csv` and `test_annotations.csv`) where each row contains the image filename and its corresponding label.
+   Prepare CSV files ( `train_annotations.csv` and `test_annotations.csv`) where each row contains the image filename and its corresponding label.

 2. **Images:**
    Organize your images in directories (e.g., `data/train_images` and `data/test_images`).